rumputliar/excel-generator/README.md

 3. Standard and Daylight Saving Observations dataset
 * https://github.com/datamesse/excel-support-ticket-update-generator/blob/main/Time_zone_offsets_and_DST_observations.xlsx

-You can find details on how this dataset was created from Powr BI in this blog post: https://datamesse.github.io/blog/2021/01/23/import-time-zone-offsets-and-observation-anchors-from-wikipedia.html
+You can find details on how this dataset was created from Power BI in this blog post: https://datamesse.github.io/blog/2021/01/23/import-time-zone-offsets-and-observation-anchors-from-wikipedia.html

 Agent photos can be found in this directory
 * https://github.com/datamesse/excel-support-ticket-update-generator/tree/main/agents

+**Important notes:** Because the generators rely on Excel formula randomisation and Excel is typically defaulted to Automatic Workbook Calculation, each time the generator workbooks are opened or edited, new values are generated.